 The Global Food System is Being Disrupted.
 Producers are pushing for more efficiency.
 Consumer demands are changing.
 Costs are climbing.
-And today’s legacy ag companies aren’t prepared to meet these challenges on their own.
+And today’s legacy agriculture companies aren’t prepared to meet these challenges on their own.

 But there is opportunity in this shakeup.
 Just as the breakup of AT&T in the 1980s created a new world of innovative companies like Apple, Microsoft, Cisco, Intel and more, so too is today’s changing Food and Agriculture market opening the door to smart entrepreneurs, investors and visionaries.

-Davos on the Delta is where those in the middle of this massive change meet to share challenges, debate strategies and discuss solutions.
+Our conference is where those in the middle of this massive change meet to share challenges, debate strategies and discuss solutions.
 It’s where the 300 leaders closest to this massive shift in the food system come together.
 It’s bigger than telecom, bigger than dot-com, and it’s happening now.

 The goals of this event are threefold:

-Davos on the Delta 2018 brought together 33 Food System startups, representing a total of $1.1 billion raised and three exits.
+Memphis in May 2018 brought together 33 Food System startups, representing a total of $1.1 billion raised and three exits.
 On the investment side, 18 major ag investors attended in 2018, representing 519 total active portfolio companies, at least 201 exits and at least $2.2 billion in assets under management.

 - Food System Startups